D&T Auto Parts

 10 tips to Car Detailing and Cleaning

 When it comes to auto detailing, you can spend a couple hundred dollars to have someone do your car detailing for you, or you can take a few hours and DIY.
 Auto detailing can be a time consuming and laborious process, but it can also bring you a great deal of satisfaction as well.
 Professional auto detailers have years of experience and have built up an arsenal of car detailing tips and tricks to get into even the tiniest nooks, crannies and crevices.
-Thanks to the internet, however, many of the best car detailing tips are available to even the least experienced.
-Here are 10 great car detailing tricks and tips to help you deal with even the trickiest nooks, crannies, crevices and surfaces in your car.

 1. Use a nylon over the end of a hand vac to vacuum first, then vacuum again